STguerin/WhooshSQL/README.md

     title = Column(Text)
     body = Column(Text)
 ```
-as you can see here, I added field boost so whoosh will score the results if it finds a match in TITLE first and then
+as you can see here, I added a field boost to TITLE so whoosh scores results that match in TITLE first and then
-it will check for in the BODY for that match.
-Flask-Alchemy does not keep track of the score whoosh give to the results
-but WhooshSQL has that capability
+in the BODY.
+Flask-Alchemy does not keep track of the score whoosh give to the results but WhooshSQL has that capability
 ```python
 # search return a sql alchemy query, so you can call all, delete etc... (this does not keep track of whoosh score)
 Post.whoosh.search('barcelona').all()